-(2) If the Assembly is not in session, the Board of Internal Economy may suspend the Financial Accountability Officer where the Board is of the opinion the suspension is warranted.
+(2) If the Assembly is not in session, the Board of Internal Economy may on unanimous agreement suspend the Financial Accountability Officer for cause.

-(3) A suspension under clause (1) (b) continues until revoked by order of the Assembly or until the Financial Accountability Officer is removed from office pursuant to clause (1) (a).
+(3) A suspension under subsection (1) continues until revoked by order of the Assembly or until the Financial Accountability Officer is removed from office pursuant to subsection (1).

-(4) Unless the Board of Internal Economy revokes the suspension before the next sitting of the Assembly, a suspension under subsection (2) continues until revoked by order of the Assembly or until the Financial Accountability Officer is removed from office pursuant to clause (1) (a).
+(4) Unless the Board of Internal Economy revokes the suspension before the next sitting of the Assembly, a suspension under subsection (2) continues until revoked by order of the Assembly or until the Financial Accountability Officer is removed from office pursuant to subsection (1).